 A Child Trust Fund is a government scheme that provides a way to invest for children born on or between 1 September 2002 and 2 January 2011.
 The scheme is now closed to new applicants.

 If you already have a Child Trust Fund with HSBC, you can add up to £9,000 a year until your child turns 18.
 And if you hold a Child Trust Fund with another provider, you may wish to transfer it to HSBC.

-When the child turns 18, they'll need to tell us what they want to do with the investments.
-Find out more about this process and what to do if you can’t visit a branch.
+When the child turns 18, they'll need to tell us what they want to do with their investments.

 Are your details up to date?